jstreibel/StudioSlab/README.md

 # Studios Slab
 ## Aka "the anything bagel"

 This repo is where I've amalgamated most of my physics PhD code.
-Path integrals but also classical field simulation of non-differentiable potentials and some montecarlo of magnetic models and soft matter, for fun.
+Path integrals but also classical field simulation of non-differentiable potentials and, for fun, some montecarlo of magnetic models and soft matter.

 It is mostly C++ but, because jupyter notebooks get so big, github thinks it is mostly Jupiter.